Leprechaun Returns will be released by Lionsgate on Blu-ray and DVD on June 11, 2019.

 ‘School’s out of luck’

-Leprechaun Returns is a 2018 American supernatural horror feature film directed by Steven Kostanski (The Void; The ABCs of Death 2; Father’s Day) from a screenplay by Suzanne Keilly (Ash vs Evil Dead).
+Leprechaun Returns is a 2018 American supernatural horror feature film directed by Steven Kostanski (The Void; The ABCs of Death 2; Father’s Day) from a screenplay written by Suzanne Keilly (Ash vs Evil Dead).

 Linden Porco (Smart Mouth from Channel Zero: Butcher’s Block) plays the titular character, alongside Taylor Spreitler (Amityville: The Awakening), Pepi Sonuga (Ash vs Evil Dead), and Sai Bennett (Lake Placid: Legacy), Mark Holton (as Ozzie from the original 1993 film), Emily Reid, Oliver Llewellyn-Jenkins, and Ben McGregor.